modularity-group/config-advanced-block-editor/readme.md

 This module builds on WordPress and Modularity.

-Hide several standard blocks.
+Select the blocks your theme supports.
 Enable Block-Reusables and Block-Patterns interface in WP Dashboard.

 ---